-The Army Corps of Engineers, City of Clarendon, Arkansas Game and Fish Commission, Arkansas Natural Heritage Commission, Arkansas Audubon, Ducks Unlimited, and The Nature Conservancy are working together to restore a 4.6-mile portion of the channelized river upstream from Clarendon, Arkansas.
+The Army Corps of Engineers, City of Clarendon, Arkansas Game and Fish Commission, Arkansas Natural Heritage Commission, Arkansas Audubon, Ducks Unlimited, and The Nature Conservancy are worked together to restore a 4.0-mile portion of the channelized river upstream from Clarendon, Arkansas.

-Restoring the river to its more natural state involves removing plugs at the start of old meanders and constructing weirs, rock structures that will redirect water to flow into the river’s historic meanders.
-Using these methods means that a significant stretch of river can be restored with fairly limited construction work.
+Restoring the river to its more natural state involved removing plugs at the start of old meanders and constructing weirs, rock structures that will redirect water to flow into the river’s historic meanders.
+Using these methods meant that a significant stretch of river was restored with fairly limited construction work.

-Total cost for construction and short-term and long-term project management is $7.3 million.
+Total cost for construction and short-term and long-term project management is $7.8 million.
 The Army Corps of Engineers received its funding for the federal share in 2012.
-To fund the lower Cache River restoration, local partners are responsible for contributing $2.8 million.
-The Nature Conservancy has pledged to raise this local partner match.
+To fund the lower Cache River restoration, local partners were responsible for contributing $2.8 million.
+The Nature Conservancy has worked with trustees and volunteers to raise the local partner match.

-After coming so close to losing the entire river, we now have an extraordinary chance to put the Cache back on course for future generations.
-With your support, we can restore the river, making it a thriving haven for nature and people.
+After coming so close to losing the entire river, we now have an extraordinary opportunity to keep the Cache on course for future generations.
+With your support, we can continue to restore the Delta, making it a thriving haven for nature and people.